GarrettHaley/docker-ce/README.md

 Then, using the system control service start the docker process:<br />
 `sudo systemctl start docker`

-And enable docker to run by default<br />
+And enable docker to run by default:<br />
 `sudo systemctl enable docker`

-And finally, add your username to the docker group <br />
+And finally, add your username to the docker group: <br />
 `sudo usermod -aG docker <your centos username>`

 Reboot your machine and test that docker has successfully installed with the following:<br />